 With cool nights, ample rainfall and morning dew, fall is the ideal time to feed your lawn.
 An early fall feeding gives the lawn the nutrients it needs to grow and recover from the damage of the hot summer months.
 A late fall feeding prepares the grass for the winter months, strengthens roots and enables the grass to store more nitrogen to use in the spring.

-If you need to re-seed your lawn in patchy areas, read our Overseeding Your Lawn Project Guide
+If you need to re-seed your lawn in patchy areas, read our project guide on overseeding your lawn.

 Choose a Lawn Spreader